Magnesium in Neurologist Practice

 There are various concepts that attempt to explain pathomechanism of this phenomenon.
 Experiments in rats show that in the formation of depressed cortical NMDA receptors take part, while receptors are stimulated by low concentrations of magnesium.
 And according to Olesen, cortical depression is associated with increased levels of potassium.
 During a migraine attack there is an excessive serotonin release from platelets and subsequent contraction cerebrovascular disease and the symptoms of aura.
 Lowering serotonin levels while resulting in diastole arteries with subsequent vibrant headache.
 During migraine attack, calcitonin gene-dependent, substance P and neurokinin A are released from the nitric oxide peptides.
 These materials initiate a cascade of biochemical phenomena involving kinin and eicosanoids leading to edema arachnoid around blood vessels (a process called inflammation neurogenic) and a further generate a pulse of pain.
 Knowledge about the possible emergence patomechanism migraine headaches enables us to the right choice of effective treatment of migraine, and thus obtain an improved therapeutic effect.

 Analysis of the theory of the formation of migraines and the impact hypomagnesemia on the human body shows that deficiency of magnesium may play an important role in the pathogenesis headaches, particularly – migraine.
 Low levels of magnesium can interfere with the processes governing muscle tension cerebral arteries.
 The role of magnesium is to regulate the level of nitric oxide in cells.
 Produced by endothelial nitric oxide is excreted smooth muscle, resulting in the formation of cGMP which in turn, is involved in the relaxation of vascular muscle membrane vessels.
 Hypomagnesemia inhibits release nitric oxide from endothelial cells, which in turn is responsible for impaired endothelium-dependent vasodilation and results in excessive contractile response.
-Lowering the levels of magnesium also reduces relaxing prostacyclin effect on vascular smooth muscle.
+Lowering the levels of Mg also reduces relaxing prostacyclin effect on vascular smooth muscle.
 The important role of magnesium is also to reduce the formation inflammatory eicosanoids (including prostacyclin and thromboxane).

 Magnesium also works as anticoagulant – handicapping production of a strong agonist of platelet function, which is thromboxane A2.
 Hypomagnesemia causes so platelet aggregation which secondarily released serotonin.
 An important task of magnesium is its effect on NMDA receptors.
-Under quiescent potential membrane NMDA receptors are blocked by ions magnesium (so-called. magnesium block) binding of glutamate and opening the receptor is impossible.
+Under quiescent potential membrane NMDA receptors are blocked by ions magnesium (so-called.
+Mg block) binding of glutamate and opening the receptor is impossible.
 The condition NMDA receptor activation is depolarisation cell, the magnesium ion is released which allows a conformational change of the NMDA receptor and its opening the flow of calcium ions.
 Therefore, another

-due to the low level of magnesium ions is to increase NMDA receptor sensitivity to glutamate which causes rapid spread of depressed cortical magnesium is also involved in mitochondrial phosphorylation oxidative.
+due to the low level of magnesium ions is to increase NMDA receptor sensitivity to glutamate which causes rapid spread of depressed cortical Mg is also involved in mitochondrial phosphorylation oxidative.
 Low magnesium level can cause deficits of bioenergy.
 It seems that there could also be an additional factor the formation of the migraine aura.
 The use of well-absorbable material containing magnesium 400 mg of magnesium ions per day for an adult reduces migraine attacks within a month.